-^{(1) 1/4}th of the shares subject to the option vested on January 20, 2020 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.
+^{(2) 1/4}th of the shares subject to the option vested on January 20, 2020 and 1/48th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.

-(2) In August 2019, our board of directors granted each non-employee director an option to purchase 12,100 shares of our common stock, which became effective as of the date of the effectiveness of the registration statement filed for our initial public offering.
-1/3rd of the shares subject to the option vest on September 17, 2020 and 1/36th of the shares subject to the option shall vest monthly thereafter, in each case, subject to continued service through each applicable vesting date.
+^{(3) 1/3}rd of the shares subject to the option vested on September 17, 2020 and 1/36th of the shares subject to the option vest monthly thereafter subject to continued service through each such vesting date.